ShadowDara/Search2.0/README.md

 ### [Version 1.0.0](https://github.com/ShadowDara/Search2.0/releases/tag/V.1.0.0)

-# INFO for sai - Search and Indexing Programme
+# sai - Search and Indexing Programme

 This File is about a little Explanation for your Version of sai - Search and Indexing Programme.